 Both Dan and Esther Penney had the privilege of growing up overseas in missionary families.
 As a result, both gave their lives to Jesus at a young age.
-Each saw firsthand the huge spiritual needs in Africa and the paucity of resources to meet those needs as compared to the abundance of spiritual and financial resources in the United States.
-This gave both of them an interest in overseas missions and a willingness to go where resources were few.
-But it still required a work of God in both their hearts.
+Each saw firsthand the huge spiritual needs in Africa.
+This gave them both an interest in overseas missions and a willingness to go wherever resources were few.
+This is a big reason they spent 20-years leading the Senegal team.

-Dan has had the tremendous privilege of seeing how the against-the-odds faithfulness of his parents is reaping huge dividends a generation later.
-“They did the backbreaking work of clearing the rocks.
-Now the missionaries and the national church are seeing a ripening harvest that we believe will soon spill over into other Muslim countries in West and North Africa,” adds Dan.
+They have had the tremendous privilege of seeing how the against-the-odds faithfulness of Dan’s parents is reaping huge dividends a generation later.
+Dan adds, “They did the backbreaking work of clearing the rocks.
+Now the missionaries and the national church are seeing a ripening harvest that we believe will soon spill over into other Muslim countries in North Africa.”

 Now Dan & Esther have felt a different call with a new vision.
 By making all of WorldVenture’s field workers more efficient, they can multiply themselves even more than they did as Field Leaders, adding missionary manhours to WorldVenture’s existing workforce.